paivagio/CliNTREc-Interface/README.md

 # CliNTREc - Interface ![Badge](	https://img.shields.io/github/license/paivagio/CliNTREc) ![Badge](https://img.shields.io/badge/status-work%20in%20progress-orange)

 The oficial interface for CliNTREc, created with [Electron](https://www.electronjs.org/), HTML, CSS and  Javascript.

-For the time being it is only available in **Portuguese** and offers support exclusively the cohort selection task.
+> NOTICE: For the time being it is only available in **Portuguese** and offers support exclusively the cohort selection task.

 ## Installation